innscr/QA_demo.opencart/README.md

 ## 📂 How to Use This Repository

-- The `test-cases/` folder contains detailed test cases organized by functionality (e.g., login, shopping cart).
+- The `Test_cases/` folder contains sample test cases organized by functionality (e.g., login, shopping cart).
-- The `bug-reports/` folder includes sample bug reports with descriptions, reproduction steps, and screenshots.
+- The `Bug_report/` folder includes sample bug report with descriptions, reproduction steps, and screenshots.
-- The `test_strategy/` folder includes pdf file which outlines the test scope, objectives, and test details.
+- The `Test_strategy/` folder includes pdf file which outlines the test scope, objectives, and test details.
-- The `screenshots/` folder holds visual evidence collected during testing.
+- The `JIRA/` folder contains documentation related to reporting bugs in the JIRA system.

 ---